google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 against using closed `ShadowRoots`.
 Find out more in [Eric's article](/web/fundamentals/web-components/shadowdom#closed).

-Some browsers do not support Shadow DOM v1 and for those we fall back to just duplicating the content and hoping for the best that nothing breaks.
+Some browsers do not support Shadow DOM v1, and for those, we fall back to just duplicating the content and hoping for the best that nothing breaks.
 We could use the [Shadow DOM polyfill](https://github.com/webcomponents/shadydom) with [ShadyCSS](https://github.com/webcomponents/shadycss), but we did not implement this in our library.

 And there you go.
-After our journey down Chrome's rendering pipeline we figured out how we can animate blurs efficiently across browsers!
+After our journey down Chrome's rendering pipeline, we figured out how we can animate blurs efficiently across browsers!

 ## Conclusion

 This kind of effect is not to be used lightly.
-Due to the fact that we copy DOM elements and force them onto their own layer we can push the limits of lower-end devices.
+Due to the fact that we copy DOM elements and force them onto their own layer, we can push the limits of lower-end devices.
 Copying *all* stylesheets into each `ShadowRoot` is a potential performance risk as well, so you should decide whether you would rather adjust your logic and styles to not be affected by copies in the `LightDOM` or use our `ShadowDOM` technique.
 But sometimes our technique might be a worthwhile investment.
-Take a look at the code in your [GitHub repository](https://github.com/GoogleChromeLabs/ui-element-samples/tree/gh-pages/animated-blur) as well as the [demo](https://googlechromelabs.github.io/ui-element-samples/animated-blur/) and
+Take a look at the code in our [GitHub repository](https://github.com/GoogleChromeLabs/ui-element-samples/tree/gh-pages/animated-blur) as well as the [demo](https://googlechromelabs.github.io/ui-element-samples/animated-blur/) and